 The Council proposes to retain long term ownership of the open market and affordable homes proposed for Edenham.

 Who are the architects and who would undertake the development?

 We intend to build the new homes by employing an experienced contractor rather than using a third-party developer and have appointed Haworth Tompkins as architects for the Edenham project.
 Haworth Tompkins is an architectural practice based in London, with more than 25 years’ experience collaborating with socially driven organisations and clients to deliver award-winning projects.

 The new homes would be designed and constructed within the framework set by the Council’s fuel poverty, housing improvement and carbon emission reduction objectives.
 We have set a target for the Council’s operations to be net zero carbon by 2030 and for the borough to be carbon neutral by 2040.

 In relation to the design of the homes particular emphasis is being placed on sustainability, for example enhanced insulation to reduce fuel bills heating and hot water sources, as well as careful use of sustainable building materials.

 Will we hire local people to work on the Edenham project?

 The Council will employ qualified contractors to build the development.
 The building contracts will include requirements for apprenticeships as well as employment of local workforce and use of locally based suppliers.

 Why are you planning to build homes here and not elsewhere in the borough?

-The Council has limited land on which to deliver new homes and this is exacerbated by the densely packed nature of the borough.
-The Council’s New Homes Delivery Programme includes a total of seven sites which are in the north of the Borough.
+The Council has limited land on which to deliver new homes and this is exacerbated by the densely urban nature of the borough.
+The Council’s New Homes Delivery Programme announced to date includes a total of seven sites which are in the north of the Borough.
 Sites being considered for the next phases of the programme also include a number of sites in the south of the Borough.